Inter Europol Competition: 2010-2015: Pre-endurance efforts

-2016-2018: Begininngs in endurance racing
+2016-2018: Beginnings in endurance racing

 2016 marked an important milestone for Inter Europol Competition as the team made its full European Le Mans Series and 2016 V de V Endurance Series entries, taking first steps in the endurance racing.
 The maiden LMP3 campaign in the ELMS with Jakub Śmiechowski and Jens Petersen driving the Ligier JS P3 brought the team 10th place overall.
 The effort in the V de V was more successful, as Śmiechowski paired with Martin Hippe claimed the championship of the series.